robinsax/canvas/README.md

 python3.6 ./scripts/create_plugin_template.py <plugin_name>
 ```

-Plugins are organized as follows (directories prefixed with * do not exist by default):
+Plugins are organized as follows.
+Directories prefixed with * are not automatically generated
+as they may not be required.
 ```
 canvas-pl-<plugin_name>/
 	assets/
 		# The assets directory contains all non-Python plugin assets.
 		*markdown/
 			# The root directory searched for markdown files.
 		*client/
 			# The root directory searched for client-side assets including
-            # Javascript, CSS, LESS, media, ect.
+			# Javascript, CSS, LESS, and media.
 			*lib/
 			*media/
 		*templates/
 			# The root directory searched for Jinja templates.
 			*client/
 				# Client-side assets can also be templated with Jinja.
 			*components/
 				# Component HTML templates.
 			*pages/
 				# Page HTML templates.
 	<plugin_name>/
 		# The Python package containing the plugin logic.
 		__init__.py
 		*model/
 		*controllers/
 	tests/
 	# The Python package containing plugin unit tests.
 	__init__.py
 	# The settings JSON file.
 	settings.json
+	# A preconfigured Travis CI build configuration.
 	.travis.yml
 ```